Nerif-AI/nerif-ai.github.io/docs/components/nerif-architecture.md

 ### Nerif Core

-The key distinction between `agent` and `core` lies in their type system implementation.
+The key distinction between `model` and `core` lies in their type system implementation.
 While LLM/VLM models typically generate natural language outputs that require complex post-processing, Nerif Core ensures the outputs are properly typed and immediately usable in your applications.

 Our core functionality consists of six essential modules: